stephweb/daw-php-validator/README.md

+## Summary
+* Available Validation Rules
+* Validator instance methods
-## How to do?
+* How to do?
+* Example
-* You must first instantiate the Validator.
+* Description of the "rules" method
-* Then you pass him validation rules.
+* To add possibly a rule of validation for a specific treatment
-* Then check whether the submitted form is valid according to the rules defined.
+* To add an error on the fly according to a treatment
-* The response can then be returned in HTML or Json format.
+* Verify if a specific error exists
+* Set default configuration